Anshul-Dagar/code-problems-web-scrapper/README.md

 ## Features

-- Enter a URL to scrape anchor tags from
 - Display the title and link of scraped anchor tags in a responsive grid layout
 - Clickable anchor links that open in a new tab
 - Handling for long titles and links with truncation